 Rebuttable Presumption of Imprudence.
-Although prudence will dictate the amount an institution should spend, subsection (d) creates a rebuttable presumption of imprudence if expenditures in one year exceed seven percent of the assets of an endowment fund.
+Although prudence will dictate the amount an institution should spend, optional-subsection (bd) creates a rebuttable presumption of imprudence if expenditures in one year exceed seven percent of the assets of an endowment fund.
 The subsection applies a three-year rolling average in determining the value of the fund for purposes of calculating the seven-percent amount.
 Endowment spending will rarely exceed seven percent, but an institution can rebut the presumption of imprudence if circumstances in a particular year make expenditures above that amount prudent.
 The concept and the language for the presumption of imprudence comes from Mass.
 Gen. L. ch.
 180A, § 2 (2004).
 Massachusetts enacted this rule in 1975 as part of its UMIFA statute.
 New Mexico adopted the same presumption in 1978.
 N.M.S.A. § 46-9-2 (C) (2004).
-The language has been modified slightly to clarify that the three-year period consists of the three years immediately preceding the year of the expenditure.